 High heat and humidity have several effects on the human body, which are detailed below.

 The human body tries its best to regulate its inner temperature.
 Unless you’re sick, your body can be anywhere between 97 to 99 degrees, while a baby’s temperature can go as high as 100.4 degrees.
 When the body’s temperature increases too much, it starts to sweat.
 Sweat carries the body’s heat out of the skin and lets the water evaporate to cool the body off.
 When the air is too thick with water vapor, the sweat can’t leave the body and it heats up too much.

-Humidity and Its Effects
+Humidity and Its Impact on Your Body

 When humidity traps too much heat in the body and it can’t cool itself down, here are some things that can happen to you: